Coherency for monoids and purity for their acts: Preliminaries

 (iv) for any finite set $X$ and finitely generated right congruence $\rho$ on $F_S(X)$ and any $a, b\in F_S(X)$:

 (1) the subact $(a\rho)S\cap (b\rho)S$ of $F_S(X)/\rho$ is finitely generated;

 (2) the annihilator is a finitely generated right congruence on $S$. \end{them}

-Although a very natural finitary property for monoids, and even with the aid of Theorem~\ref{thm:coherency}, it can be hard to determine, in general, whether or not a monoid is right coherent.
-Groups, monoid semilattices (regarded as commutative monoids of idempotents), Clifford monoids (monoid semilattices of groups), free commutative and free monoids are all (right) coherent \cite{gould:1992,gould:2017}.
+It is known that groups, monoid semilattices (regarded as commutative monoids of idempotents), Clifford monoids (monoid semilattices of groups), free commutative and free monoids are all (right) coherent \cite{gould:1992,gould:2017}.
 Regular monoids for which every right ideal is finitely generated are right coherent \cite{gould:2017}, where a monoid $S$ is {\em regular} if for all $a\in S$ there exists $x\in S$ such that $a=axa$.
 A monoid is {\em inverse} if it is regular and its idempotents commute.
 Groups, semilattices, and Clifford monoids are all inverse, but not all inverse monoids are right coherent; for example, the free inverse monoid on a set with more than one generator is not right coherent \cite{gould:2017a}.